 2. “Sick” carries the idea of chronic physical diseases, constitutional diseases.

 3. “Sleep” is physical death.
 This is the sin unto death (Acts 5; 1 John 5:16), which is neither the unpardonable sin nor one kind of sin.
 The “sin unto death” is any kind of sin where the believer refuses to confess or check his sins.
-Usually the believer has already been disciplined a number of times for this sin.
+Usually, the believer has already been disciplined many times for this sin.